 Here is another example in which it is preferable to consider not necessarily faithful actions of $\Sigma_1$.
-Let and the difference equation be There are no solutions of~\eqref{eq:1} in $K$ and $L$ is a Picard-Vessiot extension of the equation, on which $\Sigma_1$ acts faithfully, while the action of $\Sigma_1$ on $K$ is trivial.
-Of course, the field $L$ considered with the trivial action of $\rho$ is also a Picard-Vessiot extension, but restricting to this would not allow us to consider more interesting and useful cases outlined in this example.
-We will show how one can generalize our results to include non-faithful actions of $\Sigma_1$. \begin{theorem}[(Instead of Theorem~\ref{thm:324})] Let $R$ be a Picard-Vessiot ring over a pseudofield $K$ with the corresponding $\Sigma_1$-Hopf-algebra $H$ (which replaces the Galois group -- see \cite[Section~2]{HopfGalois}) and $L=\Qt(R)$ be the pseudofield of fractions.
+Let and the difference equation be There are no solutions of~\eqref{eq:1} in $K$ and $L$ is a Picard--Vessiot extension of the equation, on which $\Sigma_1$ acts faithfully, while the action of $\Sigma_1$ on $K$ is trivial.
+Of course, the field $L$ considered with the trivial action of $\rho$ is also a Picard--Vessiot extension, but restricting to this would not allow us to consider more interesting and useful cases outlined in this example.
+We will show how one can generalize our results to include non-faithful actions of $\Sigma_1$. \begin{theorem}[(Instead of Theorem~\ref{thm:324})] Let $R$ be a Picard--Vessiot ring over a pseudofield $K$ with the corresponding $\Sigma_1$-Hopf-algebra $H$ (which replaces the Galois group -- see \cite[Section~2]{HopfGalois}) and $L=\Qt(R)$ be the pseudofield of fractions.
 Let $\mathcal F$ denote the set of all intermediate $\Sigma$-pseudofields and $\mathcal G$ denote the set of all $\Sigma_1$-Hopf-ideals in $H$.
 Then the correspondence

 is bijective.
 Moreover, $I$ is normal in $H$ if and only if the $\Sigma$-pseudofield $L^I$ is $H$-invariant.
 A $\Sigma_1$-Hopf-ideal $I$ is radical if and only if $L$ is separable over $L^I$. \end{theorem}